Yun-Peng Zhao, Constance Ronzatti, Franck Chevalier, Pierre Morlet

 Since 2008 The Quatuor Diotima has had a privileged relationship with the Région Centre-Val de Loire, which hosts the quartet in residence.
 This relationship is also an important laboratory for artistic and pedagogical projects.
 The Quatuor Diotima has developed a series of quartet concerts in Orléans that brings together a new generation of quartets with established ensembles.
 At the l’Abbaye de Noirlac, the quartet hosts and teaches master-classes that bring together young composers and quartets from around the world.

-New works to be premiered this season include those by Jean-Luc Hervé, Philippe Hurel, Silvan Eldar and Francesca Verunelli.
+New works to be premiered this season include those by Eric Tanguy (octet), Enno Poppe (quintet for two celli) and Oscar Bianchi.

-The Quatuor Diotima has also been invited by the University of York for a series of concerts, chamber music master classes, and to work with student composers.
-In early 2019 they will also renew their residence at the prestigious Wissenschaftskolleg (WiKo) of Berlin.
+The Quatuor Diotima is also regularly invited by the University of York for a series of concerts, chamber music master classes, and to work with student composers.

 The Diotima Quartet is supported by the DRAC and the Région Centre-Val de Loire, and regularly receives assistance from the Institut Français, Spedidam, Musique Nouvelle en Liberté, Fonds pour la Création musicale and from Adami, as well as from private sponsors.